5 Important FACTS You Need to Know About Flipping Cars

 Flipping cars is illegal!**

 To buy and sell cars, for profit, without a dealer license, is illegal in EVERY state.
-Some states MAY allow a minimum of sales without a license.
+States MAY allow a minimum of sales without a license.
 This is usually 3-6.
 Check your state’s requirements.
-Many states set the number at absolute ZERO (California).
+Many states set the number at absolute ZERO.
+Here a few other states where the number is ZERO: California, Oregon, Kentucky, Minnesota, Mississippi, Montana and Georgia.
+Here are some states where it is 2: Florida, Nevada and Utah.
 Don’t blindly follow what you read on the Internet blogs and forums.
+Check with the licensing group in your state.

 As an example here is what Georgia’s FAQ website states: